PapyrusVIP/isomer/docs/ARCHITECTURE.md

 The first binding says that HTTP traffic to localhost should go to `foo`, while the second asserts that HTTP traffic in the localhost subnet should go to `bar`.
-This creates a contradiction, which binding should we choose? tubular resolves this by defining precedence rules for bindings:
+This creates a contradiction, which binding should we choose? isomer resolves this by defining precedence rules for bindings:

 1. A prefix with a longer mask is more specific, e.g. 127.0.0.1/32 wins over